 - Burp your baby thoroughly after each feeding

-While I think these tips can be helpful for less severe cases of reflux, I haven’t personally found them to be particularly helpful for babies who are experiencing more severe reflux.
+While these tips can be helpful for less severe cases of reflux, you may not find them to be particularly helpful for babies who are experiencing more severe reflux.

-- Healthy gut flora for baby.
-Some cases of reflux may be due to an overpopulation of bad bacteria.
+Some cases of infant reflux may be due to an overpopulation of bad bacteria.
 Adding in good bacteria in the form of probiotics will help to overrun the bad bacteria.
-Find a probiotic that is made especially for infants.
+Find a probiotic that is made especially for infants, like this one.
 Powdered probiotics can be given in a spoon with only a few drops of water, or can be added to pumped breast milk and given in a bottle.
-You can even apply the probiotics to your nipple and allow Baby to swallow it while breastfeeding.
+You can even apply the probiotics to your nipple and allow the baby to swallow it while breastfeeding.

-- Nurse in a more upright position.
 Often, reflux is the result of Baby drinking too much milk too fast.
 If you’re breastfeeding and have forceful let down, make sure to nurse it positions that allow Baby to have better control of how much milk they’re getting.
 Try these positions.
-Read more here.

-- Hazelwood Reflux Jewelry.
 If you’re familiar with Baltic Amber teething necklaces, this suggestion won’t seem like a stretch.
-Hazelwood necklaces proved to be very effective at helping to ease the acidity related to my babies’ reflux.
-I ordered mine here.
+Hazelwood necklaces proved to be very effective at helping to ease the acidity related to some baby's reflux.

-- Babywearing.
-For me, this one is a no-brainer.
+This one is a no-brainer.
 Babies love to be worn.
 Choosing a carrier that allows Baby to be more upright with no pressure on the belly is ideal.
+The ergo is a great option, and very comfortable for Mama.
+Other choices include the Baby K'tan and the Moby

-- Castor oil packs.
 Castor oil has amazing detoxing abilities, and can help flush the body of whatever is causing a problem.
-Castor oil can either just be rubbed on Baby’s belly several times a day or you can use the castor oil pack method.
+It can either just be rubbed on Baby’s belly several times a day or you can use the castor oil pack method.
 Dip a cloth (cotton, hemp, wool, or flannel- a cloth diaper would be perfect) in castor oil.
-Apply it to Baby’s belly.
-Wrap with plastic wrap (to contain messes from dripping oil) and cover with a blanket.
+Apply it to baby’s belly.
+Wrap with plastic wrap (to contain messes from dripping oil) and cover with a blanket or try this reusable wrap.
 Leave it on for 30-60 minutes, if possible.
-Then, give Baby a warm bath in filtered water with a few drops of lavender oil.
+Then, give Baby a warm bath (make sure the water is filtered, I use this shower filter) with a few drops of lavender oil.

 Many babies who’ve dealt with reflux aren’t able to sleep well.
 Even once they are no longer experiencing reflux symptoms they may continue to be poor sleepers.
 This may simply be a result of never having had a chance to learn to sleep well.
 Once your baby seems to be free from symptoms of reflux, make teaching healthy sleep patterns a priority.